-In today's fast-paced world, audio has become a prevalent way to consume information on the go, especially through podcasts and the radio.
+In today's fast-paced world, radio and podcast advertising has become a prevalent way to consume information on the go, especially through podcasts and the radio.

 With this in mind, you can take advantage of the many listeners out there that you can reach with ads, with high peaks of tuning in during commuting hours.

 When it comes to targeting, you can narrow in and advertise to a niche group of listeners that will find your promotion most interesting and relevant.
 To do this, focus on a specific radio channel or podcast type that aligns with your services.
 Users might find your sponsored message very helpful as 54% of podcast consumers say that they are more likely to consider the brands they hear advertised on podcasts.

 Lastly, you don't have to rely on large, existing radio stations or podcasts to cover you.
 You can start your own podcast for free with one of these podcast website templates.
 This medium will enable you to highlight your expertise and tell your unique brand story.